Manuel123cool/tutorials/SwiftUI/main.md

 ```
 Body is a computed property, if a @State var changes, it will comput its content again.
 So the code inside it will be runed again.

+Its best practice to make @State a private var (because its only available in its struct). @State varibles can only be value types (no class).

 SwiftUI doesnt know how to arrange your view, so there are containers.

 ### Containers